 The wainscoting is from a company that is no longer in business.
 I will do a separate post on the wainscot because I know you want to know how I installed it, how easy was it to work with, what’s the pricing like, etc, but basically, it’s sheets of HDF, routed to your specifications.
 They do all the math.
 You just have to pick your details and install it.

 I don’t know how they get the corners sharp, but they are not the least bit rounded like you normally see with routered raised panels.
 It looks like rail and style with separate raised panel.
 Other than being heavy, it was incredibly easy to install.
 Mine came sanded and primed but they have a DIY option that involves YOU doing a little more work but will save you some $$.
 Plus, Sawdust and Paper Scraps readers get a 15% discount off their order.
 (Just tell your sales rep when you call in to order.)

 Excluding 2×6’s for the base and 2×4’s to frame in the columns, the built ins are made entirely out of MDF.
 There are two fixed shelves in each case and the rest are adjustable.

 The ceiling is tongue and groove pine planks.
 I primed and painted before I installed.

-First off: I bought a Big Girl paint sprayer.
+I bought a Graco paint sprayer for this project.
 I primed with a roller before I bought the sprayer.
 I need a little practice so I don’t get drips — which require me to sand down and re prime and sand and paint — but it gave me a beautiful finish everywhere I didn’t have drips!
-I’ll tell you all about the sprayer sometime.